seanbaxter/DirectXShaderCompiler/docs/LangRef.rst

 Inline Assembler Expressions
 ----------------------------

-LLVM supports inline assembler expressions (as opposed to :ref:`Module-Level Inline Assembly <moduleasm>`) through the use of a special value.
+LLVM37 supports inline assembler expressions (as opposed to :ref:`Module-Level Inline Assembly <moduleasm>`) through the use of a special value.
 This value represents the inline assembler as a template string (containing the instructions to emit), a list of operand constraints (stored as a string), a